 1) Start thinking about your final project in your third year.

 The FDP is a long-term project that will take up a lot of your fourth year.
 It is best if you start thinking and planning out your FDP towards the end of your third year to give you more time to develop your ideas and follow each requirement correctly.

 2) Base your research question on something that you are passionate about.

-3) Constantly be in contact with your advisor.
+3) Stay in touch with your advisor.

 5) Prepare your presentation and practice it beforehand.

-As soon as the written part of the FDP is sent and approved, many students tend to believe that the presentation is a piece of cake.
-WRONG!
-It is important to keep in mind that the presentation is as important as the written part of the project.
-Save enough time to prepare your oral presentation, and spend time practicing your delivery.
+As soon as the written part of the FDP is finished and approved, many students tend to believe that the presentation will be a piece of cake.
+However, it is important to keep in mind that the presentation is just as important as the written part of the project.
+Leave enough time after finishing the written part to prepare your oral presentation, and spend time practicing your delivery.